People often seem shocked when I tell them that all couples can benefit from counseling.

 That being said, most couples do come in during a crisis.
 They often feel horrible about how they have been treating each other.
 They often wonder if their marriage can be saved.
 The truth is that any marriage can bring out the worst in people or the best in people and I am often heard saying that the same marriage has the ability to bring out either.
 When a couple initially comes in for counseling it is almost always true that their relationship has been bringing out the worst in them for some time.
 They usually look so relieved to hear that there is hope and that their marriage can also, once again, be one that brings out the best in them.

-As we meet weekly and untangle their issues, the coupe learns to see their partner as a teammate.
+As we meet weekly and untangle their issues, the couple learns to see their partner as a teammate.
 I often tell people in my office that it is the two of them against the world and that is a true statement.
 As we uncover the assumptions and misconceptions that have contributed to the couple’s difficulties, the feeling of safety in the relationship grows.
 That newfound safety fosters openness and facilitates a deeper connection for the couple.
 There is nothing quite like watching this happen.
 It is truly a sacred experience.